jacance/sql-challenge/README.md

-Part II: Data Visualization
+## Data Visualization

-Steps taken to visualize the data for Pewlett Hackard management:
+Steps taken to visualize the employee salary information:

 - Import the SQL database into Pandas.